sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Radius</strong></td>
-    <td>The distance between the centre of a circle and any point on the circle's circumference.</td>
+    <td>The distance between the center of a circle and any point on the circle's circumference.</td>
   </tr>
   <tr>
     <td><strong>Rate</strong></td>